 Memorably in 2005, Jason played in the final group on Sunday at the 105th U.S. Open at Pinehurst.
 After Pinehurst, Jason won three times in three consecutive starts on the Web.com Tour and earned an automatic promotion onto the PGA TOUR for the rest of the season.
 He capped off a successful run with winning the 2005 84 Lumber Classic on the PGA TOUR.
 Jason is a PGA TOUR veteran; in addition to his victories, Jason belongs to an elite group of players who have shot 59 in their careers.
 Jason’s historic round of 59 transpired on Friday of the 2005 Cox Classic at Champions Run in Omaha, NE.

 When he’s not making a name for himself on the golf course, Gore enjoys spending time with his wife and high school sweetheart, Megan.
-Together they have two children, Jaxon (11) and Olivia (7).
+Together they have two children, Jaxon (13) and Olivia (9).
 He and Megan are involved in many local charities that support those living with Autism.
+Megan and Jason, along with partners also own a successful P&C insurance brokerage Kirkman Gore Insurance Services LLC.

-Gore has had the opportunity to play guitar on stage with Steel Panther at the House of Blues Hollywood, and with Kelly James in Omaha, NE.
-When on the road, he travels with a guitar and is proud of the music room in his Valencia, CA home.
+Gore has had the opportunity to play guitar on stage with Steel Panther at the House of Blues Hollywood, with Kelly James in Omaha, NE and with Jake Owen in Charlotte, NC.
+When on the road, he travels with a guitar and is proud of the music room in his Stevenson Ranch, CA home.
 He’s an avid Lakers fan and enjoys cheering on his team.